innotrade/enapso-graphdb-admin/README.md

 ## Remove Role

-Remove existing roles of user in Graph Database instance:
+Remove existing roles of a user in the Graph Database instance:

 ```javascript
 graphDBEndpoint